benjspitler/benjspitler.github.io/egypt-cartopy-map.md

-## Using cartopy in Python to map preliminary death sentences in Egypt (2011-2018) and executions in Saudi Arabia (2014-2019)
+## Using cartopy to map  death sentences in Egypt and executions in Saudi Arabia

 ### Maps of preliminary death sentences in Egypt by month